lampmerchant/pyx10/README.md

    * `<unit>` may be any house code (A-P) and unit number (1-16) combination
    * Function parameters:
       * `intf` - reference to X10 interface
-      * `dim` - relative dim level, 0.0 to 1.0, inclusive
+      * `dim` - absolute dim level, 0.0 to 1.0, inclusive
 * Extended Code
    * Format: `x10_<unit>_ext_code`
    * `<unit>` may be any house code (A-P) and unit number (1-16) combination